Lovage

 This section has been translated automatically.

-Lovage originates from Western Asia, has been cultivated in Europe for over a thousand years, and since modern times also in North America.
+Fruit ripening: August to September.
+Lovage originates from western Asia, has been cultivated in Europe for over a thousand years and has also been cultivated in North America since modern times.

 The root(Levistici radix) is used phytotherapeutically.